Get

 Another option is lean ground beef.
 Not all ground beef is lean, so check the packaging to ensure that it is loaded with fat.
 Beef is another common protein that dogs love, and it is packed with healthy amino acids.
 There are plenty of essential vitamins and minerals included in lean ground beef as well.

 While beef and chicken are both healthy, readily available options, they are also the most common proteins associated with food allergies.
-If your dog suffers with frequent upset tummies or itchy skin, you may want to consider alternative meat options, such as lean pork or lamb.
+If your dog suffers from frequent upset tummies or itchy skin, you may want to consider alternative meat options, such as lean pork or lamb.

 Whitefish is another great lean protein option.
 Different types of whitefish include cod, haddock, tilapia, or trout.
 Whitefish is beneficial for dogs who need a little extra help with their fur, as it contains plenty of omega-3 fatty acids that nourish the skin and coat.
 It also provides a good source of B-complex vitamins, calcium, and phosphorus.

 These are not the only forms of lean protein that you can feed your dog, but they are some of the more common choices.
-As you venture deeper into the world of lean meats, you can experiment with other options with your vet’s approval.
+As you venture deeper into the world of lean meats, you can experiment with other options with a vet’s approval.

 Top 5 Fresh Food Diets

 Fresh food diets can benefit your dog, but they can also be a lot of work to maintain.
 If you want to remove the burden of creating nutritious meals for your dog, you can try a subscription plan that guarantees your dog gets all the nutrients they need.
-Most of these diets are cooked fresh, then frozen for delivery and storage.
+Most of these diets are cooked fresh and then frozen for delivery and storage.
 Just thaw in the fridge, and you have a healthy, fresh meal for your beloved pet.

 1. Ollie